bcgsc/AMPSeek/README.md

 1. AMPlify: "quay.io/biocontainers/amplify:1.1.0--hdfd78af_0" container image has been used.
 This contains AMPlify v1.1.0 and its dependencies.
 2. LocalColabFold:  "biohpc/localcolabfold:1.5" container image has been used.
 This contains LocalColabFold v1.5.0 and its dependencies.
-3. tAMPer: tAMPer has been added as a subproject.
-Its listed dependencies have beeen used with conda according to tAMPer's yml file.
+3. tAMPer: "itsberkeucar/tamper:latest" container image has been used.
+This mainly contains tAMPer and its requirements.
-4. Visualization: "itsberkeucar/ampseek-visualization" container image has been used.
-This contains Jinja2, matplotlib,
+4. Visualization: "itsberkeucar/ampseek-visualization:latest" container image has been used.
+This mainly contains Jinja2, matplotlib, and pandas.

 ### Pipeline Input
 This pipeline only takes one input file, a FASTA file.
 The FASTA file contains the peptide sequences that are wanted to be predicted in antimicrobial property and toxicity.